 Simple and easy to use, you just place it in the mouth, bite, mix with a bit of saliva, to create the paste and begin brushing normally.

-The toothpaste has a nice minty flavour and my teeth feel clean after use.
+The toothpaste has a nice minty flavor and my teeth feel clean after use.

 How much do they cost?

 This depends on where you buy it from and in what quantity, but you are looking at prices starting at $6 for a 2 months supply or $15 for 6 months supply.

 At the time of writing the best place to buy from is Ecco Verde.

 Denttabs do sell the tablets direct to consumers but do not currently ship to the USA.

 You can also buy from Amazon, but the prices tend to be much higher.